 Robot Safety Update: FAQs

-RIA Director of Standards Development, Carole Franklin, answers common questions she receives regarding Robot Safety Standards.
+A3 Director of Robotic Standards Development, Carole Franklin, answers common questions she receives regarding Robot Safety Standards.

 Are RIA R15.06 free or for purchase?

-R15.06 and the related Technical Reports (TRs) are available for purchase on the RIA Website.
-Scroll down this webpage until you find the purchasing option that suits you.
+R15.06 and the related Technical Reports (TRs) are available for purchase on the A3 Website.
 These documents can be purchased in PDF format for immediate download, or some of them are also available in hard copy.
-We offer discounts for RIA members, and for purchasing bundles of multiple documents at a time.
+We offer discounts for A3 members, and for purchasing bundles of multiple documents at a time.

 Are these standards applicable for collaborative robots, also known as “cobots”?

 The answer is, yes.
 The machines that most people mean by the term "cobots" are, in the standards world, "power-and-force limited" or PFL robots.
 These machines (PFL or collaborative robots) are a type of industrial robot, not an alternative to them.
 As such, the Industrial Robot Safety Standard R15.06 does apply to cobots, and systems that include cobots.

 When a collaborative robot system is designed, additional factors must be considered beyond what is included in R15.06 (ISO 10218).
 This additional guidance is contained in TR 606 (ISO/TS 15066), which lays out safety requirements for collaborative robotics.
 These documents are supplemental to the foundational standard R15.06 (10218); they are meant to be used with the standard, not to replace it.

 These documents can be purchased on the A3 Website.

 What method would you use to test the force settings for a collaborative robot to ensure that the system is safe for human interaction in a given implementation?